Hallowdread/beatmaker/Readme.md

 # Introduction

 Welcome to this simple beatmaker web app i created with HTML, CSS & Javascript.

+- By clicking on the pads and the play button you can create your beats.

-You can view the app live at: https://hallowdread.github.io/beatmaker/
+- You can view the app live at: https://hallowdread.github.io/beatmaker/

 # Features: